Layer 2 · Governance

 • All passed and rejected proposals are filed in this repository within 7 days of the vote closing

-• The Snapshot vote link is included in the proposal file as the decision record
+• The ecohubsOS vote link is included in the proposal file as the decision record

 • Version history is updated with every passed proposal